 How to use Fontbundles, the best fonts for your graphics

-One of the best parts of having a blog is creating the graphics for it.
-My favorite part of being a designer is my eve growing font collection.
-Font addiction can be a real thing and most designers have it.
-Some non-designers have it too; you don’t have to be a designer to love fonts and enjoy playing with them.
+My favorite part of being a designer is my ever growing font collection.
+Font addiction is a real thing!
+Actually, most designers have it.
+Some non-designers have it too 😉

-Many years ago, fonts weren’t just a thing you could download, typography was a complicated and detailed art that not only took a long time to design, it also took a long time to get ready for printing.
-With the arrival of computers, design programs, and websites that help you make a font out of your handwriting; the availability of fonts and typography has changed dramatically.
+Many years ago, fonts weren’t just a thing you could just buy and download, typography was a complicated and detailed art that not only took a long time to design, it also took a long time to get ready for printing.
+With the arrival of computers, Adobe design programs, and online font makers which help you make a font out of your handwriting; the availability of fonts and typography has changed dramatically.

-When you download a font file, be it free or paid, it will arrive in your computer as a .zip file.
+- When you download a font file, be it free or paid, it will arrive in your computer as a .zip file.
 Most computers will unzip when you double click on a .zip file.
 If your computer is a little dinosaur you might have to open a decompressing software first, I hope that isn’t the case!
-If you are using a windows computer I can’t completely be of help, but Bryan Clark can help with this tutorial.

-Once you have unzipped the file you will have a folder with the font in .ttf or .otf format or both.
-Your best option is always .otf.
-You want to know why?
-Here’s a handy video!
+- Once you have unzipped the file you will have a folder with the font in .ttf or .otf format or both.
+Some will also have a

 Where can you use your new fonts?